 Food’s such a highly political topic.
 Questions around who has too much and too little food; the quality of the food that is available to all of us; GMO crops; the power of global corporations and the big food lobby – these are just some of the highly complex issues that influence the things I care about.

 Some of my qualifications for writing about this stuff

-I have travelled to, and around, over 50 countries – many of them several times – and for a time lived on my own as an expat in the Middle East.
+I’ve travelled to, and around, over 50 countries – many of them several times.
+And for a time recently, I lived on my own as an expat in the Middle East.

 Oh yeah, and people have said my cooking’s not bad either.

 This site is a food, travel and nutrition science blog including opinionated content and comments which will change over time.
-All views are my own unless otherwise stated, and they do not reflect the opinions of any persons or companies I mention.
+All views are my own unless otherwise stated.
 Unless I say so, then I am not paid by any brands or companies that I mention and I have no affiliation to them – I merely present my opinion on those that I have used, and/or prefer.
 If any content is sponsored, then I will make that crystal clear.

 Information I provide on this blog is accurate and true to the best of my knowledge, but there may be omissions or errors.
 Information is presented for entertainment and informational purposes only.
 It should not be seen as any kind of personal advice, such as medical, emotional or other types of personal advice.
 Relying solely on information in this blog is at your own risk.
 I am a health policy and nutrition professional, not a doctor, and I do not know you and your individual circumstances and health status.
 General information on this blog should be taken as such, and it is not a substitute for you seeking professional medical or nutrition advice specific to you.